 But official engagement was not one strictly governed by trade.
-"China is not only looking to Africa to extract raw materials, but to invest in infrastructure and skills," said Masebe.

 For Dr Chris Alden of the South African Institute of International Affairs, relations between South Africa and China might be "very strong", but commercial competition was an area where "interests do not align".
 China's competitively priced manufactured goods had adversely affected local manufacturers, particularly in the textile industry.

 Africa's long-standing affliction of being mined for raw materials by foreign powers is also a source of concern.
 "At this point, China is desperate for raw materials," said Professor Garth Shelton of the department of international relations at the University of the Witwatersrand.